Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Ans:-Yes, it is possible to become an automation tester without ever having been a manual QA.
 A QA automation engineer is an engineer that have both- QA and Automation skills.

-Ans:- There is not a huge difference the between manual testing vs automation testing salary software developer and a software tester as their ultimate goals are the same to enhance the software quality.
+Ans:- There is not a huge difference between manual testing vs automation testing salary software developer and a software tester as their ultimate goals are the same to enhance the software quality.

 Q7.
 Is it true that QA automation is much closer to software development rather than manual QA?